bernardpeh/practical-symfony-3/manuscript/Chapter_3.md

 # mailer_host: 127.0.0.1:1025
 ```

 * Open up browser and go to http://songbird.app/.
-Add the exception in the browser since the vm self-signed the ssl certificate.
+The site will work with https as well, in which case you need to add the ssl exception in the browser since the vm is using self-signed certificate.
 If you see an installation successful page, you are on the right track.

 ![](images/welcome_page.png)